 - Internal camera to monitor contents remotely (via smartphone).

-- Food recognition + recipe suggestions.
+- Food recognition and recipe suggestions.

-- Expiry or open door alerts.
+- Expiry or open-door alerts.

 - Touch screen to manage shopping lists or consult recipes.